djq/dsuf/class_notes.md

 ### Overview of class

 #### Part 1: R
-* Basics: loading data, installing packages,
+* Introduction: loading data, installing packages
-* Exploring data, multiple dimensions
+* Exploring data: plotting, multiple dimensions, facetting
-* Loading data from spatial sources
+* Loading data from spatial datasets
+* Merging datasets

 #### Part 2: QGIS
-* Basics: loading data, installing plugins
+* Introduction: loading data, installing plugins
-* Simple calculations, spatial analysis
+* Analysis: Simple calculations, spatial analysis
 * Basic "WalkScore" type calculation

 #### Part 3: If there is time...
 * `sp` and `maptools`: plot quick maps
-* `googleVis`

 ### Data
 The datasets we will use are available on Stellar [here](http://stellar.mit.edu/S/course/4/sp12/4.474/materials.html).
 Make a folder for this class (preferably not on your desktop if you use Windows) and unzip the data into that folder.

 * Millenium Cities Data
-* New York Building + Energy Data
+* New York Buildings & Energy Data
 * Cambridge MA Data from [OpenstreetMap](http://www.openstreetmap.org/)

-(For the first example (Millenium Cities Data) you can access the data via the stellar website; for the other examples you need to download the data.)
+(For the first example `Millenium Cities Data` you can access the data via the stellar website; for the other examples you need to download the data.)

 ### Introduction to R